-- SoCalGas and SDG&E's Preliminary Construction Cost Estimate (confidential): SoCalGas and SDG&E's preliminary cost estimate for construction was - 2.
-Construction Contractor's Target Price Estimate (confidential): The Construction Contractor's cost estimate was which was and SDG&E's preliminary cost estimate for construction.
+- 1. SoCalGas and SDG&E's Preliminary Construction Cost Estimate (confidential): SoCalGas and SDG&E's preliminary cost estimate for construction was - Construction Contractor's Target Price Estimate (confidential): The Construction Contractor's cost estimate was , which was , which was , than SoCalGas and SDG&E's preliminary cost estimate for construction.